-Three members of the PD Local Access Forum presented their landowner perspectives on public access.
+Three members of the Local Access Forum presented their landowner perspectives on public access.

-Charlotte Leech, Deputy Estates Manager for Chatsworth Settlement Trustees, is primarily
+1. Charlotte Leech, Deputy Estates Manager for Chatsworth Settlement Trustees, is primarily involved in the management of the property portfolio of the Estate, gave a presentation on the benefits and challenges of public access.

 The core estate is made up of Chatsworth House, the gardens and estate villages.
 Further to that there are sites such as Thor's cave, parts of the Manifold Valley, Park Hill and Monsal Dale, plus the Scarcliffe and Staveley estates to the East.
-This also includes 42 miles of Rights of Way and concessionary routes, including moorland, woodland and river banks.
-There are approximately a million visitors to Chatsworth a year, with a long history of public access.
-For the last 2 years the team have been developing a whole core estate plan for the next 20 years.
-This will measure environmental, economical and cultural impacts, and how the estate plan will contribute to the special qualities of the National Park.
+This also includes 42 miles of Rights of Way and concessionary routes, including moorland, woodland and riverbanks.
+There are approximately a million visitors to Chatsworth each year, with a long history of public access.
+For the last 2 years the team has been developing a whole core estate plan for the next 20 years.
+This will measure environmental, economic and cultural impacts, and how the estate plan will contribute to the special qualities of the National Park.

 Managing the Estate is complex - including developing projects, removing barriers to access, route improvement, as well as maintaining relationships with remote managers, tenants and partners.
-There are conflicting interests of user groups, and sensitive areas to protect from visitors.
-Maintenance costs are high, and there has been a huge increase in visitor numbers with associated problems of parking, littering and conflict during, and continuing after, Covid.
+There are conflicting interests of user groups and sensitive areas to protect from visitors.
+Maintenance costs are high and there has been a huge increase in visitor numbers with associated problems of parking, littering and conflict during, and continuing after, Covid.
 Health and safety considerations are a big part of managing the estate.

 Improving and maintaining access is seen as an opportunity to support the hospitality and retail industry and welcome a range of visitors.
-New partnerships have been formed to support the management of sites and visitors, such as with the National Park, National Trust, Emergency services and local communities.
+New partnerships have been formed to support the management of sites and visitors, such as with the National Park Authority, National Trust, Emergency Services and local communities.
 They are also looking at Citizen sites where the public can report back on species and any issues, as well as providing more and better facilities to a wider audience.

-Ben Seal pointed out that although there is a lot to be applauded from the work outlined in Charlotte's presentation for cyclists, horse riders and walkers regarding access to the countryside, water isn't generally accessible, and is preserved for those wanting to fish, which then puts barriers in place for those who want to swim, paddle and canoe.
+Ben Seal pointed out that although there is a lot to be applauded from the work outlined in Charlotte's presentation for cyclists, horse riders and walkers regarding access to the countryside, water isn't generally accessible and is preserved for those wanting to fish, which then puts barriers in place for those who want to swim, paddle and canoe.
 What are the challenges to Chatsworth in enabling this access?

-Charlotte stated that in relation to Chatsworth, where a river runs through the estate, this is complex to resolve, and needs to be explored with landowners along the full stretch of the river.
+Charlotte stated that in relation to Chatsworth, where a river runs through the estate, this is complex to resolve and needs to be explored with landowners along the full stretch of the river.